konsbe/konsbe/README.md

 - 📫 How to reach me:               [linkedin](https://www.linkedin.com/in/konstantinos-berdelis-520722188/),       [twitter](https://twitter.com/mperdememore)

 - ⚡ Fun fact: My first degree was on Agricultural University of Athens🧑‍🌾 at Agricultural Engineer👨‍🌾 and a  first MSc in Soil Science and Agricultural Chemistry🌴.
 I started my Computer Science career with Python programming language to manage data visualizing them and then making algorithms for Computer Vision.
-	🐓 🐊 🐢My goal is to combine those fields🐳 to help this planet🪐 with Precision Agriculture and a Web with Informations Platforms for People
+	🐓 🐊 🐢My goal is to combine those fields🐳 to help this planet🪐 with Precision Agriculture and a Web with Informations Platforms to share my love for Mother Nature with people!